AthanorLabs/atomic-swap/docs/local.md

 ```

 Query the returned peer to find the range of XMR they are willing to swap and at what exchange rate.
-Note: You need to update the peer ID below with the one from the output in the previous set.
+Note: You need to update the peer ID below with the one from your output in the previous step.
 ```bash
 ./bin/swapcli query --peer-id 12D3KooWAE3zH374qcxyFCA8B5g1uMqhgeiHoXT5KKD6A54SGGsp
 ```